 In haste, he drove a mile down the road and then stopped.
 He now seemed as frightened as we were, but he needed to get some facts.

 Our kids were in a state of shock.
-Doris and I could feel their hearts pounding wildly.
+I could feel their hearts pounding wildly.
 A thought charged through my head: I have never in my life been in more danger.
 Would I ever embrace my son Mathew again?
 Would these three kids be the last children I would ever hug?

 As soon as we stopped, new people began to gather around us.
 I was worried, but the big policeman in the driver’s seat ignored them.
-Doris and Jacques kept explaining who we were, and the policeman seemed satisfied.
+Jacques kept explaining who we were, and the policeman seemed satisfied.
 We now understood for the first time the angry crowd thought we were kidnapping their children for the international black market.

 “Back the Hell off or you die!”